Mass media: Criticism

-When the study of mass media began the media was compiled of only mass media which is a very different media system than the social media empire of the 21st-century experiences.
-With this in mind, there are critiques that mass media no longer exists, or at least that it does not exist in the same form as it once did.
-This original form of mass media put filters on what the general public would be exposed to in regards to "news" something that is harder to do in a society of social media.

-Theorist Lance Bennett explains that excluding a few major events in recent history, it is uncommon for a group big enough to be labeled a mass, to be watching the same news via the same medium of mass production.
-Bennett's critique of 21st-century mass media argues that today it is more common for a group of people to be receiving different news stories, from completely different sources, and thus, mass media has been re-invented.
-As discussed above, filters would have been applied to original mass medias when the journalists decided what would or would not be printed.
+When the study of mass media began, the media was compiled of only mass media, which is a very different media system than the social media empire of the 21st century.
+As such, some critiques claim mass media no longer exists, or at least that it does not exist in its previous form.
+Theorist Lance Bennett says that excluding a few major events in recent history, it is uncommon for a group big enough to be labeled a "mass" to be watching the same news via the same medium of mass production.
+Bennett argues that today it is more common for a group of people to be receiving different news stories, from completely different sources; thus, mass media has been re-invented.

-Social media is a large contributor to the change from mass media to a new paradigm because through social media what is mass communication and what is interpersonal communication is confused.

 Due to the widespread use of social media and the rapid development of information technology, the media landscape has undergone significant changes.
 As a result, the Hallin and Mancini media model, based on traditional indicators, no longer fully aligns with today’s media ecosystem.
 While television continues to target a more mature audience and uphold professional journalism standards, digital journalism and social media tend to adapt those standards to align more closely with audience preferences.

+Social media is a large contributor to the change from mass media to a new paradigm – the line between mass communication and interpersonal communication is blurred.
+This original form of mass media put filters on what the general public would be exposed to in regards to "news" – something that is harder to do in a society of social media.